wrmack/mkdocs-gh-ocaml/docs/Understanding/logic.md

 # Types, maths and logic

+## Category theory

+Category theory is a high-level abstraction of mathematics.
+Simplistically it has two key concepts: objects and arrows.
+An arrow (representing a morphism) defines the relationship between two objects.
+A category is a collection of objects and morphisms.

+When category theory is applied to programming languages, types can be considered as objects and functions as morphisms (the relationships between types).

+!!! reference "References"

+    An excellent resource is [Category Theory for Programmers](https://bartoszmilewski.com/2014/10/28/category-theory-for-programmers-the-preface/) by Bartosz Milewski.
+This has code snippets in C++ and Haskell.

+    A PDF OCaml edition is available [here](https://github.com/hmemcpy/milewski-ctfp-pdf/releases).

+    These resources provide an understanding of many functional programming concepts:

+    - algebraic data types
+    - product types
+    - sum types
+    - functors
+    - monads

+## Curry-Howard correspondence

 There is a correspondence between the language of logic and mathematics and the language of types:
 [Curry-Howard correspondence](https://en.wikipedia.org/wiki/Curry%E2%80%93Howard_correspondence)
 [Type theory](https://en.wikipedia.org/wiki/Type_theory), [Intuitionistic logic](https://en.wikipedia.org/wiki/Type_theory#Connections_to_foundations)